zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 2.  *What patterns and services would you use to reduce load on the database?
 Implement the scoreboards?
 Be specific on the Azure services used and how the application would take advantage of them.*

     Contoso could use Azure Redis Cache and the cache-aside pattern to help mitigate load coming from large numbers of connections performing repetitive querying.
 In this approach, as data items are requested, the Azure Redis Cache is first checked to see if it exists there; if it is, then the cached copy is returned.
 Failing that, the application makes a request directly against SQL Database, but while returning the result to the client it also adds the data item into the Redis Cache.
 Scoreboards can be implemented effectively using Azure Redis Cache because of its support for fast atomic incrementing of the values for any given string key (for example, the key would be the username, the value the count).
 To reduce memory requirements for very large counts (such as possible collecting transaction counts per user in perpetuity), Contoso could use Redis' HyperLogLog to store the counted value for each user key.
-The HyperLogLog approximates the cardinality of a set that approximates the count of the number of unique items added (with an error rate less than 1 percent), and uses a fixed size of 12 KB (not including the bytes used to store the key).
+The HyperLogLog approximates the cardinality of a set that approximates the count of the number of unique items added (with an error rate less than 1 percent) and uses a fixed size of 12 KB (not including the bytes used to store the key).

 3.  *Given the Contoso requirements, how would you enable full-text search on the stored policy documents?*

     Contoso could use Azure Search and the Indexer for Azure Storage Blobs.
 For files stored in Azure Storage Blobs, this indexer will full-text index PDFs, Microsoft Office Documents (DOCX, DOC, XLSX, XLS, PPTX, PPT, and MSG), HTML, XML, ZIP, EML, JSON, and plain text files.
 Contoso could then use the Azure Search .NET SDK from the API App to kick off searches.

     *Extensibility*

 1.  *How would you enable Contoso business users to create their own internal mobile apps that help them streamline their processes without the time and resource investment that goes into implementing full-scale mobile apps?*

     PowerApps would enable business users at Contoso to create their own web and mobile apps to support CRUD functionality against data in SQL DB and Azure Storage Blobs.
 Microsoft Flow, which integrates with PowerApps but can also be used standalone, would enable them to create automated processes in ad hoc fashion.
 Business users could create these for their own use or share them with the rest of the organization.

 2.  *Given your answer to the previous question, how would a Contoso business user implement the scenario where a high-priority email is sent to the user's Office 365 email and in response an application notification appears on this user's device?*